rositca-yancheva/friday-finance/dev-fullstack/README.md

 > _**Tip:** Just keep in mind that we appreciate [DRY](http://wiki.c2.com/?DontRepeatYourself) principles, but we also understand that [KISS](https://people.apache.org/~fhanik/kiss.html) and even [AHA](https://kentcdodds.com/blog/aha-programming) are super important for fast-paced environments like ours is, so be prepared to explain your rationale._

-### Building the App
+### Building the Vue App

-To create the SPA, the best scenario is if you use Vue and Nuxt, however you're free to choose between Vue/Nuxt 2, or Vue/Nuxt 3.
-If you choose the Vue 2 path, we'll value way more if you do that with Vue 2.7 and **Composition API** instead of Options API.
-If won't choose to go with Nuxt (and remember that you may be asked on why), remember to handle properly the routes using Vue Router.
+To create the SPA, the best scenario is if you use Vue and Nuxt, either be the 2 or 3 versions.
+But if you go for Vue 2 path, anyway we recommend you to use **Composition API** instead of Options API.
+If won't choose to go with Nuxt, remember to handle properly the routes using Vue Router by yourself.

-> _**Tip:** As already mentioned, TypeScript in the frontend is not required, but if you decide to use, enable all strict enforcements because we don't like to see `any` anywhere.
-Besides that, if your code can show us interesting ways of solving the problem, like good structure with growth of the interface in mind, or a care on internationalization aspects, or exploring cool Vue/Nuxt features, or having Jest unit tests coverage in place, or having Cypress end-to-end tests in place, or having Storybook documenting your components, or any other cool thing, or all that together, we consider it a bonus._
+> _**Tip:** TypeScript in the frontend is not required, but if you decide to use, enable all strict enforcements because we don't like to see `any` anywhere.
+Besides that, if your code can show us interesting ways of solving the problem, like good structure with growth of the interface in mind, or a care on internationalization aspects, or exploring cool Vue/Nuxt features, or having Jest unit tests coverage in place, or having Cypress end-to-end tests in place, or having Storybook documenting your components, or any other cool thing, or all that together, we consider it a bonus.
+Sometimes taking precious time to handle bonus parts really makes a difference._

 To visually enhance the pages, the best scenario is if you can do with Tailwind 3, but if you want to show incredible raw CSS abilities, feel free to go this way.
 Remember to be prepared to explain any decisions you've made.